PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step2.md

 # Setup Credentials

-Before we get started coding we need to enter some API Keys and Credentials.
+Before we get started coding, we need to enter some API Keys and Credentials.

 ## Setup the .env file